International Order of the King's Daughters and Sons: History

-Invited by Bottome to attend that initial meeting were eight of the organization's other nine founding members: Mary Lowe Dickinson, Mrs. C. DePeyster Field, Helen Hammersley, Mrs. Theo.
+Invited by Bottome to attend that initial meeting were eight of the fraternal order's other nine founding members, who were Christian friends of Bottome: Mary Lowe Dickinson, Mrs. C. DePeyster Field, Helen Hammersley, Mrs. Theo.
 Irving, Georgia Libby, Mary F. Payson, Mrs. J. F. Ruggles, and Susan B. Schenck.
-Isabella Charles Davis also became one of the organization's first ten members.
-As new chapters were formed, each was allowed to choose its own service mission and initially referred to as a "Ten" rather than a "chapter" — a designation which was later changed to "Circle."
+Isabella Charles Davis also became one of the organization's first ten members, with these founders being known as the "Original Ten".
+As new chapters were formed, each was allowed to choose its own service mission and initially referred to as a "Ten" rather than a "chapter" — a designation which was later changed to "Circle".
+Since its inception, the Order of the King's Daughters and Sons has upheld ecumenism with regard to Christians of denominational backgrounds working together in service to the sick and poor.

 Elected as president of the organization, Bottome held that post until her death in 1906.
-Irving has been credited as the founding member who suggested the organization's name, "The King's Daughters."
+Irving has been credited as the founding member who suggested the organization's name, "The King's Daughters".
 Dickinson, who was appointed as the organization's general secretary in 1887 and then held that post for the remainder of her life, launched and became editor of the group's magazine, The Silver Cross, in 1888, and also penned the lyrics for the group's hymn, Lead Now as Forth We Go, which were set to the music of Nearer My God to Thee.
 In addition to helping to raise the profile of The King's Daughters and Sons via articles published in newspapers across the United States and lectures before audiences at such venues as the Dansville Water Cure, Dickinson was later also elected president of the National Council of Women of the United States.